SatendraDiwakar/Wiki-APP/README.md

 # Wiki-APP_NodeJs_RESTAPI

-An app to create, read, update and delete database from front-end.
+An MVC app to create, read, update and delete database from front-end.

 ## Demo